danielparks/matchgen/README.md

 [`iter().position()`] or the [memchr crate][memchr] to find the start of a potential match.

+It can also be configured to accept an iterator over bytes as input instead of a slice.

 ## Simple example

 To create a matcher to handle the four basic HTML entities, use a build script